Kidney Health: Best Foods and Natural Remedies

 - High blood pressure that is difficult to control

 When your kidneys stop working well enough to keep you alive, you have kidney failure.
 Kidney failure, also called end-stage renal disease (ESRD), is the last stage of chronic kidney disease.
 A person with end-stage kidney failure must have artificial filtering with dialysis or a kidney transplant to survive.
+At this point, the individual needs an aggressive treatment for chronic kidney disease in order to slow down the progression.

 ESRD is associated with high morality, high morbidity, and disability (3).
 African Americans are five times more likely to progress to end stage kidney disease than non-Hispanic Whites.